Noutaja/scuffed-frontend/README.md

     1. `fetchAllProducts():Product[]`
     2. `fetchProductsWithPagination(PaginationOptions):Product[]`
     -   Currently unused, used in the future
-    3. `fetchOneProduct(number):Product[]`
+    3. `fetchOneProduct(uuid):Product[]`
-    -   Id provided as a parameter
+    -   Is provided the id of the item
     -   Returns the product IN AN ARRAY
-    4. `deleteOneProduct(number):number`
+    4. `deleteOneProduct(uuid):uuid`
-    -   Id provided as a parameter
+    -   Is provided the id of the item
     -   Returns the Id back if successful
     5. `createProduct(ProductCreate):Product`
+    -   Is provided the new product, and a Bearer authorization token
+    -   Returns the new product
     6. `updateProduct(ProductUpdate):Product`
-    -   ProductUpdate is a Partial, meaning any number of fields can be omitted
+    -   Is provided the updated product, its id, and a Bearer authorization token

 ##### UiReducer